golang/vulndb/doc/format.md

 Additional links which provide more context about the vulnerability, i.e. GitHub issues, vulnerability reports, etc.

+## `excluded`

+type `string`

+A reason the report is excluded from the database.

+When a CVE or GHSA is evaluated and determined to be out of scope for the Go Vulnerability Database, the reason for excluding it may be recorded in a report.
+This report should include a value for the `excluded` enum (this field) as well as a list of CVEs and/or GHSAs.

+Excluded reports are placed in the `excluded/` directory.

+Valid values are:

+    * `NOT_GO_CODE`: The vulnerability is not in a Go package, and cannot affect any Go packages.
+(For example, a vulnerability in a C++ library.)

+    * `NOT_IMPORTABLE`: The vulnerability occurs in package `main`, an `internal/` package only imported by package `main`, or some other location which can never be imported by another module.

+    * `EFFECTIVELY_PRIVATE`: While the vulnerability occurs in a Go package which can be imported by another module, the package is not intended for external use and is not likely to ever be imported outside the module in which it is defined.

+    * `DEPENDENT_VULNERABILITY`: This vulnerability is a subset of another vulnerability in the database.
+For example, if package A contains a vulnerability, package B depends on package A, and there are separate CVEs for packages A and B, we might mark the report for B as a dependent vulnerability entirely superseded by the report for A.

+    * `NOT_A_VULNERABILITY`: While a CVE or GHSA has been assigned, there is no known vulnerability associated with it.

 ## Example Reports

 ### Third-party example report